 Eli's eyebrow rose, somewhat impressed at the analysis, but only asked, "Personal experience?"

 Harry's hand rested for a moment on his lower left abdomen before he pulled it away again, reluctant to give away any more details.
 "Yes.
 But I wasn't wearing armour then."

 Thus dismissed, Harry left to find whoever was in charge.
 He thought about sticking around - Ziva had returned to her almost catatonic state once her father arrived, which was disheartening after her flashes of curiosity.
-Nonetheless, it really wasn't his business, and he was a complete stranger.
-He also didn't want to give Eli David any more time to get inside his head; the less that man knew, the better.
+Nonetheless, it really wasn't his business, and he had a plane to catch.

-Ten minutes later he had his sidearm back and was free to leave, returning to his hotel to sleep for what little remained of the night.
-By the next evening, he was in Vauxhall Cross, London - the building known as 'Legoland' for its distinctive architecture, but more formally as the headquarters of the Secret Intelligence Service, or MI-6, and there Harry did his debrief on the incident and his short meeting with Eli David: intelligence agencies spy on everyone, even their allies, and any information about a senior foreign intelligence official was interesting to 'The Firm.'
+Ten minutes later, he was free to leave and returned to his hotel to sleep for what little remained of the night.
+By the next evening, he was in Vauxhall Cross, London.
+Known locally as 'Legoland,' the building was more formally described as the headquarters of the Secret Intelligence Service, or MI-6, and there Harry did his debrief on the incident and his short meeting with Eli David: intelligence agencies spy on everyone, even their allies, and any information about a senior foreign intelligence official was interesting to 'The Firm.'

 It wasn't Harry's problem, anyway.
-He was back in Afghanistan a week later, his meeting with Ziva David just one relatively minor incident in an very active career.
-He never thought he'd meet her again, and certainly never thought that it'd be important.
+He was back in Afghanistan less than a week later, his meeting with Ziva David just one interesting but ultimately relatively minor incident in an exceptionally active career.
+He never thought he'd meet her again, never thought that it'd be important.